 The SMS Forwarding configuration allows for receiving Mobile Originated (MO) SMS with a custom HTTP endpoint integration.
 For the configuration, the customer needs to insert the URL of the server, which shall receive the SMS.
 Further necessary details on configuration of SMS forwarding can be found in the SMS Forwarding Service section of the Developer Hub.

-The OpenVPN configuration provides a short introduction to setting up the 1NCE VPN Service.
-OpenVPN is the recommended application setup by 1NCE to establish a secure data connection between the 1NCE network and the customer server.
+OpenVPN is the recommended application setup by 1NCE to establish a secure, bidirectional data connection between the 1NCE network and the customer server.

 The OpenVPN client needs to be installed on the customer server to which the SIMs should access via the VPN client IP.
 For the OpenVPN connection to the 1NCE network a configuration file and credentials file is needed.
 These files can be downloaded in this section of the 1NCE Customer Portal.
 There are two different versions for Windows and for Linux/MacOS available.
 For more details about the VPN Service, its setup and operation users can proceed to the VPN Service section of the Developer Hub.